Frances Milton Trollope: Marriage and family

 In London, she met Thomas Anthony Trollope, a barrister.
 At the age of 30, she married him on 23 May 1809 in Heckfield, Hampshire.
-They had four sons and three daughters: Thomas Adolphus, Henry, Arthur, Emily (who died in a day), Anthony, Cecilia and Emily.
+They had four sons and three daughters: Thomas Adolphus, Henry, Arthur (who died in 1824), Emily (who died in a day), Anthony, Cecilia, and Emily.
 When the Trollopes moved to a leased farm at Harrow-on-the-Hill in 1817, they faced financial struggles for lack of agricultural expertise.
 This was where Frances gave birth to her last two children.

-Two of her sons also became writers.
+Two of her sons and one daughter also became writers.
 Her eldest surviving son, Thomas Adolphus Trollope, wrote mostly histories: The Girlhood of Catherine de Medici, History of Florence, What I Remember, Life of Pius IX, and some novels.
 Her fourth son Anthony Trollope became a well-known and received novelist, establishing a strong reputation, especially for his serial novels, such as those set in the fictional county of Barsetshire, and his political series the Palliser novels.
+Cecilia Trollope Tilley published a novel in 1846.

 Despite producing six living children, the Trollopes' marriage was reputedly unhappy.

 Move to America

 Soon after the move to the leased farm, her marital and financial strains led Frances to seek companionship and aid from Fanny Wright, ward of the French hero Gilbert du Motier, Marquis de Lafayette.
 In 1824 she visited La Grange, Lafayette's estate in France.
 Over the next three years, she made several other visits to France and was inspired to take an American excursion with Wright.
 Frances thought of America as a simple economic venture and figured that she could save money by sending her children through Wright's communal school, as Wright had planned to reform the education of African American children and the formerly enslaved on their property in Tennessee.
-In 1827, Frances Trollope took most of her family to Fanny Wright's utopian community Nashoba Commune in the United States.
-Her husband and remaining family followed shortly after.
+In November 1827, Frances Trollope went with some of her family to Fanny Wright's utopian community Nashoba Commune in the United States.
+She took her son, Henry, and her two daughters, Charlotte and Emily.
+Her husband, Thomas Anthony, and remaining sons, Tom and Anthony, stayed at home and continued their education.
+In October 1828, Tom and his father joined Frances in Cincinnati, leaving Anthony at boarding school.
+They returned to England in January 1829.

-Arriving in the United States four years earlier than her husband, she developed an intimate relationship with Auguste Hervieu, a collaborator in her venture.
-After the community failed, Trollope moved to Cincinnati, Ohio with her sons.
+Arriving in the United States one year earlier than her husband, she developed an intimate relationship with Auguste Hervieu, a collaborator in her venture.
+(This is not verified.)
+After the community failed, Trollope moved to Cincinnati, Ohio with her family.
 She also encouraged the sculptor Hiram Powers to do Dante Alighieri's Commedia in waxworks.

 Nonetheless, all the ways she tried to support herself in America were unsuccessful.
 She found the cultural climate uninteresting and came to resent democracy.
 Furthermore, after her venture failed, her family was more in debt than when she had migrated there and they were forced to move back to England in 1831.